Celebrity influence in politics: Social media celebrities

 Social media has risen as a platform for stardom utilized by average individuals.
-Many teenagers, children, and adults have amassed a public following on platforms such as TikTok and Youtube.
-The platforms have even given names to such stars who have received a large amount of media attention.
-These video sharing applications allow for content to be uploaded and enjoyed by the public.
-Many of these social media niche stars have become public celebrities: starring in films, shows, etc. Many these individuals allocate their mass following to enjoy their other content.
+Many teenagers, children, and adults have amassed a public following on platforms such as TikTok and YouTube.
+YouTube, for example, is believed to have accumulated over 2 billion users in 2025, globally.

+This statistic alone depicts the number of people that such an app reaches, being an easy target for those who aim to grow a platform, create content, and/or exert a message for viewers.
+These platforms have even given names to such stars who have received a large amount of media attention.
+A name that has become increasingly infamous across all platforms (Facebook and Amazon Prime Video included) is MrBeast, a multimillionaire YouTuber- originally- who recently publicly bidded to buy platform TikTok during the 2025 ban of the app in America.
+Despite his attempts being unsuccessful, it is clear that social media is built from an astounding number of users that the public are influenced by every video they consume.
+These video sharing applications allow for content to be uploaded and enjoyed by the public, even reposted on multiple apps.
+This consistent exposure to the public has allowed some social media niche stars to become public celebrities: starring in films, shows, for example, Addison Rae starring in Netflix movie 'He's All That'.

 Social media platforms and influence

-Social Media stars also known as "Micro-celebrities" or "Internet Celebrities" are a relatively new form of influencer who has arisen from the various social media content creation platforms: namely YouTube, Vine, TikTok.
+Social media stars also known as "Micro-celebrities" or "Internet Celebrities" are a relatively new form of influencer who has arisen from the various social media content creation platforms: namely YouTube, Vine, TikTok.
 These individuals spawn from ordinary users who upload their own personal content and gather a following.
 These followers become fans and eventually a micro-celebrity is born.
 Although, the origination of the name was given to individuals who share a niche platform and audience, they have grown with the popularity of social media applications and websites.
 Social Media stars like Lilly Singh, Cody Ko, and Philip DeFranco have all utilized platforms to star in television and web-series: opening up their fanbase.
 Additionally, some Social Media stars have even gone on to sign media contracts with television networks such as MTV.
-MTV has personally produced various shows starring Social Media stars like Tana Mongeau and Jake Paul.
+MTV has personally produced various shows starring social media stars like Tana Mongeau and Jake Paul.
+Since the late 2010s, YouTube influencers in the UK have increasingly appeared on mainstream television, including Ash Sarkar, who engineered her own "rapid rise to becoming an important ‘alternative’ voice" by appearing on Sky News, Newsnight (BBC) and Good Morning Britain (ITV).